erichs/composure/README.md

 Once you've crafted your gem of a command, don't throw it away!
 Use 'draft ()' and give it a good name.
 This stores your long command as a function you can reuse later.
 Think of it like a rough draft.

-Names matter: they communicate intent and function, and good names make our code easier to read.
-Yet often one of the hardest part of programming is finding the right name for a variable, function, or class.
-As Fowler likes to say, ["If it hurts, do it more often."](http://martinfowler.com/bliki/FrequencyReducesDifficulty.html)

-Practice naming even your 'throw-away' shell code: it just might make you a better programmer.

 ### Revise, revise, revise!